hutonahill/rithmatist-algorithms/README.md

  -  9-Point detection

 Use of the code in this repository in any project without written permission is prohibited.
-Use of the ideas in the google drive folder is encuraged.
+<br>Use of the ideas in the google drive folder is encuraged.